aspose-slides/Aspose.Slides-Documentation/en/php-java/developer-guide/manage-presentation/manage-slide-show/_index.md

 ## **Enable Show Options**

-`SlideShowSettings.setLoop` determines whether the slide show should repeat in a loop until manually stopped.
-This is useful for automated presentations that need to run continuously. `SlideShowSettings.setShowNarration` determines whether voice narrations should be played during the slide show.
-It is useful for automated presentations that contain voice guidance for the audience. `SlideShowSettings.setShowAnimation` determines whether animations added to slide objects should be played.
+`SlideShowSettings->setLoop` determines whether the slide show should repeat in a loop until manually stopped.
+This is useful for automated presentations that need to run continuously. `SlideShowSettings->setShowNarration` determines whether voice narrations should be played during the slide show.
+It is useful for automated presentations that contain voice guidance for the audience. `SlideShowSettings->setShowAnimation` determines whether animations added to slide objects should be played.
 This is useful for providing the full visual effect of the presentation.

 The following code example creates a new presentation and loops the slide show.